-Table 10 identifies future planned CIP redevelopment projects currently included in the FY23 - FY28 Capital Improvement Plan where one or more of these BMP retrofits could be incorporated as the preliminary engineering phases of these CIP projects progress.
+Table 8 identifies future planned CIP redevelopment projects currently included in the FY25 - FY30 Capital Improvement Plan where one or more of these BMP retrofits could be incorporated as the preliminary engineering phases of these CIP projects progress.
 The preliminary engineering should include a more detailed feasibility analysis to assess whether these locations are appropriate for BMP installation as part of planned facility or infrastructure upgrade.
 The first two projects listed are aimed at improving the High School facilities and athletic fields.
 The construction of BMPs as part of a facility upgrade or improvement may significantly reduce construction costs.
-The CIP project involving street paving and rehabilitation (#TSM-94-PW-71) may present opportunities for smaller structural BMPs in for roads in the Back Channel watershed such as tree filters, pervious pavements, or other small BMPs depending on which streets and sidewalks will be rehabilitated.
+The CIP project involving street paving and rehabilitation (#TSM-94-PW-77) may present opportunities for smaller structural BMPs in for roads such as tree filters, pervious pavements, or other small BMPs depending on which streets and sidewalks will be rehabilitated.
 Finally, the planned city-wide storm drainage improvement, may also provide opportunities to include structural BMPs as part of system capacity improvements, sewer separations, or as part of other infrastructure upgrades or replacements.